 The first thing to note about a foil surfboard is that it is completely unlike a regular board.
 The way you approach and ride them is entirely different from regular surfing because you lift right out of the water.
 Foil boards also come in all kinds of forms, and it’s important to understand the differences between them.

 If you are interested in trying out this unique sport, then you will need to understand the basic idea behind foiling and how it works.
 This will also help you to make a more informed decision on finding the right gear.
-Let’s take a deeper look into foiling, and how to find the perfect hydrofoil surfboard.
+Let’s take a deeper look into foiling, and how to find the perfect foil surfboard.

 What is a Foil Surfboard?